Mohameedshawky/Todo-list-app/README.md

 - If **`storage.txt`** is not found, the application will start with an empty to-do list and create a new **`storage.txt`** file when items are added.

 The application handles reading from and writing to **`storage.txt`** to ensure that the to-do list persists between runs.

+## Error Handling

+The application includes basic error handling to manage user input and file operations:

+- **File Not Found**: If **`storage.txt`** is not found when the application starts, it initializes an empty to-do list and prints a message informing the user.
+- **Invalid Input**: When the user provides invalid input for editing or completing a to-do item (e.g., non-numeric values or out-of-range indices), the application displays an error message and prompts the user to enter valid input.
+- **Confirmation Prompts**: Before resetting the to-do list or editing an item, the application asks for user confirmation to prevent accidental data loss.